dragonflyoss/d7y.io/docs/operations/best-practices/deployment-best-practices.md

 ### Rate limits

-#### Upstream bandwidth
+#### Outbound Bandwidth

 Used for node P2P to share piece bandwidth.
-If the peak bandwidth is greater than the default upstream bandwidth, you can set `rateLimit` higher to increase the upload speed.
+If the peak bandwidth is greater than the default outbound bandwidth, you can set `rateLimit` higher to increase the upload speed.
-It is recommended that the configuration be the same as the downlink bandwidth of the machine.
+It is recommended that the configuration be the same as the inbound bandwidth of the machine.
 Please refer to [dfdaemon.yaml](../../reference/configuration/client/dfdaemon.md).

 ```yaml